datwiz/analytics-workspace/README.md

 #### stoping services
 `./bin/wsctl stop`\
+Stops the services.
+The service containers remain and can be started again.

+#### restarting services
+`./bin/wsctl restart`\
+Stops the services, if running, and starts the services again.

+#### reseting services
+`./bin/wsctl reset`\
 Stops the services and removes the containers.
-Note that the containers will be recreated again on start.
+Note that new containers will be recreated again on start.

 #### check service status
 `./bin/wsctl status`\
 Provides the runtime status of the workspace services.

 ## <a name="access" />Accessing Services
-The services are configured to startup using the local username to run and access services.
+The services are configured to startup using the local username to run and access services.\
 Running `whoami` in the terminal can be used to check the local username.

 As the services are only available from the localhost, simple default values for access passwords are used.
 Different username / password credentials can be set by editing the `docker-compose.yml` file.